GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/system-overview/index.md

 ### Discuss the API

-Like other Privacy Sandbox proposals, this API is documented and [discussed publicly](/docs/privacy-sandbox/attribution-reporting-experiment/#join-the-discussion).
+Like other Privacy Sandbox APIs, this API is documented and [discussed publicly](/docs/privacy-sandbox/attribution-reporting-experiment/#join-the-discussion).

 ### Experiment with the API